MC4713/markdowns/AFL Kick Handball.md

 The following match was used to evaluate the models on unseen data:

 -   **1731136664763788685**: AFLW Elimination Final 1 - FRE v ESS
+(women)
 This match contained 443 validated events.

 1.  **Training Data Performance**:

-    -   Achieved **97.90% accuracy** on the training dataset.
+    -   Achieved **97.90% accuracy** on the training dataset when comparing predicted with ground truth labels
     -   Confusion Matrix:
         -   **True Positives (Kick)**:  544
         -   **True Negatives (Other)**: 621